joldenb/wdi-orientation/README.md

 #### Feedback on lessons and assignments

 Firstly, feedback on lessons and assignments is always appreciated.
 If you see something that is confusing, or unclear, please submit a GitHub issue on the relevant repository with a detailed explanation.
-Then send a Slack message to `#wdi3` with a link to the GitHub issue you created, and a tag for the relevant Instructor (``@zeb`` or ``@nick_anderson``).
+Then send a Slack message to `#wdi3` with a link to the GitHub issue you created.

 #### Request for help from Instructors